Skip to content

 > Help me analyze the structure of this project

-CodeBuddy will automatically scan your project files and provide a detailed structure analysis.
+CodeBuddy will automatically scan your project files and provide a detailed structural analysis.

-The most natural way to use, ideal for exploratory development:
+The most natural way to use, suitable for exploratory development:

 bash